-Adopting a cloud-based strategy for file sharing made moving to a hosted email service the next logical step for BuroHappold.
-Migrating their Enterprise Vault email archives into Microsoft Exchange Online, however, proved to be a bigger problem than they’d envisaged…
+Adopting a cloud strategy for file sharing made moving to hosted email the next logical step for BuroHappold.
+Migrating a corrupted Enterprise Vault email archive, large journals & public folders into Exchange Online, however, proved to be a bigger problem than they'd envisaged...

 BuroHappold Engineering is a renowned international engineering consultancy with 21 offices located across Asia, India, the Middle East, Europe, the United Kingdom and the United States.
 With over 1,700 employees and 60 partners, the company generates vast amounts of project-related data, files and communications, daily.
 Secure, efficient and cost-effective long-term storage of this data – along with the ability to quickly access and/or collaborate on it when necessary – is an essential part of their operation.

 BuroHappold first began exploring Microsoft Office 365 as a secure and audit-able alternative to the cloud file-sharing services being used by employees to collaborate on projects.

 “We started with file sharing because that was our biggest risk from a security perspective,” says Alex Turner, Productivity Systems Team Leader at BuroHappold Engineering.
 “But after moving our SharePoint intranet to Office 365, we realised the big missing piece and limiting factor for a lot of our collaboration tools was the fact that Exchange was not in Office 365 as well.”